 UB can be lethal or pre-lethal.
-Its lethality comes from its original use in inter-community and inter-ethnic “wars”.
+Its lethality comes from its original use in inter-community and inter-ethnic wars.
 Oral tradition holds that Urhobo warriors were strong fighters but outside the use of weapons were also skilled wrestlers.
-However, it was found that wrestling was useful for one-to-one fighting only, UB thus was evolved to increase the number of men a warrior could fight with the strength expended in a single fight of wrestling.
+However, it was found that wrestling was useful for one-to-one fighting only, UB thus was evolved to increase the number of men a warrior could fight with the same amount of strength expended in a single fight of wrestling.
 The military version included a lot of dirty tricks that could incapacitate enemies very quickly.
 Jaw-smashing, retinal detachment, Adam’s Apple busting, nose splitting, testicle flattening, bowel movement enforcement were some of the objects of the art.
 It was particularly useful against enemies who knew nothing about it.

-The ceremonial form of UB much tamer and suitable for spectacle.
+The ceremonial form of UB is much tamer and suitable for spectacle.
 A genuine and amazing sport, it is long observed to be more a test of speed, mental alertness and athletic coordination than sheer strength.
 Many strong and good fighters have been thoroughly embarrassed in a UB arena by opponents they could easily defeat in a typical street-fight.
 UB has its own clear rules and features and produces champions of those who master the art.
-One must be a proven competent traditional wrestler before he becomes accepted into a guild of UB fighters, which are now rare.
+One must be a proven competent traditional wrestler before he can be accepted into a guild of UB fighters, which are now rare.

 Committed UB fighters (there are no professionals) usually train their arms to be similarly dexterous.
-The stronger arm, Obor r’Ode [meaning: big hand] or Obor r’Ozighe [meaning: hand of terror], is delivered mostly as a roundhouse punch, Kperivwi [meaning: Go to the Land of the Ancestors], swung from its place on the back of the fighter at the opponent; if it connects with the jaw of the opponent has to be reset by a traditional doctor.
+The stronger arm, Obor r’Ode [meaning: big hand] or Obor r’Ozighe [meaning: the hand of terror], is delivered mostly as a roundhouse punch, Kperivwi [meaning: Go to the Land of the Ancestors], swung from its place on the back of the fighter at the opponent; if it connects with the jaw of the opponent has to be reset by a traditional doctor.
 A few fighters use mainstream tactics, strictly.
 Ubituevu [meaning: the diarrhoea punch] is a roundhouse punch which delivered effectively to stomach causes the recipient to instantly poop his pants!

-The third main feature of UB is that the wide spacing between the feet makes the front vulnerable to Ofro’owor [leg snatching], which allows a fighter to catch the ankle of an opponent and fell him; it is a legitimate move.
-It is forbidden to hit a man fallen by tripping, slipping, leg pulling or punches.
+The third main feature of UB is that the wide spacing between the feet makes the front leg vulnerable to Ofro’owor [leg snatching], which allows a fighter to catch the ankle of an opponent and fell him; it is a legitimate move.
+It is forbidden to hit a man fallen by tripping, slipping, leg-pulling or punches.
 Leg snatching is usually used to weaken the opponent’s confidence since it generates much humour and sometimes ridicules from spectators.
-Furthermore, leg snatching is a very risky move and fighters only resort to it when they calculate its safe to do it.
+Furthermore, leg snatching is a very risky move and fighters only resort to it when they calculate its safe to do so.
 Over a quarter of all knock-outs arise from miscalculations for leg snatching; it exposes the fighter and prevents him at that moment from using either hand effectively for defence.

 I would sincerely, like to know your opinion of the sport.
-Thank you
+Thank you.